 Annual Graduate Student Conference

-Every May graduate students organize and present a conference entitled Conversations in the Community in which they present their scholarly work to the University community.
+Every Spring Semester, the English Graduate Organization plans an interdisciplinary conference where graduate students from UMass and regionals program present their scholarly work to the University community.
 Sessions are chaired either by faculty or by the students themselves.
 This conference is an excellent opportunity for young scholars to present their work at an early stage in their careers to a supportive and interested audience.

 Job Planning and Placement